You are currently viewing One Day in Nusa Penida – Complete Self-Guided Itinerary

 Where to eat on Nusa Penida

-Besides Tropical Brew for smoothie bowls and coffee, Nemu Kitchen is the one and only place to go.
-If you’re staying at D’Kubon Palace, it’s literally just down the road.
+I absolutely loved Nemu Kitchen↗.
+If you’re staying at D’Kubon Palace or nearby, it’s literally just down the road.
 They have a very wide variety of different cuisines and everything is just delicious.
 And very reasonably priced.
 The staff is also super friendly and the whole atmosphere is just great.
 They have a cocktail happy hour in the evening too, and the cocktails are as good as their food.

 How to get around Nusa Penida

 The only option to get around Nusa Penida yourself is by renting a motorbike.
 It’s not possible to rent a car as a tourist, only motorbikes.
-You can rent one for as little as 70.000-80.000 Rp. a day (4-5 EUR/USD.
+You can rent one for as little as IDR 70.000-80.000 a day (4-5 EUR/USD.
 Make sure to explicitly ask for helmets, as they don’t always give them to you.
-We rented our bike for 70,000 Rp. a day at Sampalan harbor.
-Rent the bike the day you arrive, so you can start early tomorrow.
+We rented our bike for IDR 70,000 a day at Sampalan harbor.
+Rent the bike the day you arrive, so you can start your Nusa Penida itinerary early the next day.

 If you’re not comfortable driving a motorbike, it’s best to join a tour or hire a car and driver for the day.
 The roads are not in great condition and they are quite narrow.
 With the many curves in the road, the potholes, and the huge amount of big cars on the road, driving becomes a challenge.